tflori/angular-translator/docs/dynamize.md

 Other translations are loaded before the content of double braces got parsed.

+### Passing parameters

+Parameters can be passed directly under the same name, with a different name and partially.
+To pass a variable with a different name you define a getter.
+To pass a variable with the same name you can leave the getter empty.
+The getter can contain dots which means that you refer to the `object.key` and pass only key from this object.

 ### Limitations
 - the referred translation key can only contain `[A-Za-z0-9_.-]`
 - the submitted params can only contain `[A-Za-z0-9_]`